Homochitto River

 The Homochitto River (pronounced "ho-muh-CHIT-uh") is a river in the U.S. State of Mississippi.
 It flows from its source in southwest Mississippi for about 90 mi west and south, emptying into the Mississippi River between Natchez and Woodville.

-According to one source, Homochitto is a Choctaw name likely meaning "big red".
+According to one source, Homochitto is a Choctaw name likely meaning "big red" and was described in the "New York Gazette" in 1773 by an anonymous writer who was encouraging settlement of British West Florida.

 Course

 View of the Homochitto River from the Mississippi Highway 33 bridge.
 Remnants of a former bridge are evident in the water.
 Extensive erosion due to headcutting.

 The Homochitto River originates in several headwater tributaries along the border between Copiah County and Lincoln County.
 It flows west and then south through the Homochitto National Forest.
 After passing through Lincoln County the river enters Franklin County, still flowing generally south.

 Just before McCall Creek joins from the east, the Homochitto is crossed by two bridges, one for U.S. Route 84 and one for the Illinois Central Railroad.
 Then the river begins to flow southwest, passing by the town of Bude.
 Below Bude the river is crossed by U.S. Route 98.
 Not far below that the river is joined by the Middle Fork Homochitto River, from the north.
 Several miles downriver from there, the river becomes the boundary between Franklin and Amite counties, at which point it begins to flow more directly westward.
 On the south side the border between Amite County and Wilkinson County is located just east of the town of Rosetta.

 At Rosetta the river is crossed by two bridges, one for Mississippi Highway 33 and one for the Illinois Central Railroad.
 Still flowing westward, the river flows through a broad floodplain.
 Once highly meandering, it has been straightened and channelized to a degree.
 On the north side Franklin County changes to Adams County.
 Near the town of Doloroso the Homochitto River is crossed by U.S. Route 61.